K1DV5/docal/README.md

   ~~the necessary assignments, and since you can\'t continue an already~~ ~~indented code with exec, that will result in an error.
-If you have~~ ~~an idea to overcome this problem, feel free to contact me.~~ The whole script is parsed with Python's AST so you can whatever you like as long as it is a valid python.
+If you have~~ ~~an idea to overcome this problem, feel free to contact me.~~ The whole script is parsed with Python's AST so you can write whatever you like as long as it is a valid python.
 - TODO: ~~A nice GUI~~ GUI project started.
 See https://github.com/K1DV5/docal-tkinter.